 I’m good at making plans, then goading/wheedling/cajoling others to come along.

-I think I value considerateness above most qualities.
-I think I’m a good listener, and I think its it’s own reward to make sure I understand the people around me.
+I think I value considerateness/empathy above most qualities.
+I think I’m a good listener, and I think its it’s own reward to see if I can understand the people around me.

 Also trying to reach the hidden corners of wild CA this year - in the the next 2 months, skyline-to-the-sea, Arroyo Seco and Trinity!

 "he's like a polar bear" - cold tolerance